JasSandhu14/cse15l-lab-reports/lab-report-1-week-2.md

 ## Moving Files with `scp`
 Another important command is `scp` which allows you to transfer files between your computer and the remote server.

+First create a file on your computer and name it whatever you want.
+Just make sure the file name is easy to type.
+In the file, make it print anything you want.

+Run the file using `javac` and `java` to ensure it runs properly.
+To copy the file from your computer to the directory

 ## Setting an SSH Key

 ## Optimizing Remote Running